rcrowther/django-img/README.md

 ### Overview
 Filters are used to describe how an original uploaded image should be modified for display.
 In the background, the app will automatically adjust the image to the given spacification (or use a cached version).

 A few filters are predefined.
+A couple of utility filters,

+Format
+    Change the format of an uploaded image
+Thumb
+    A 64x64 pixel square

-These are base filters, which you configure.
-They are (centre-anchored) Crop, Resize, SmartCrop, SmartResize.
+And some base filters, which you can configure.
+These are all centre-anchored,

+- Crop
+- Resize
+- SmartCrop
+- SmartResize

 If you only need different image sizes, then you only need to configure these.
 But if you want to pass some time with image-processing code, you can add extra filters to generate ''PuddingColour' and other filters.

 ### Filter declarations
 All builtin filter bases accept these attributes,

-    width
+- width
-    height
+- height
-    format
+- format

 Most filter code demands width and height, but format is optional.
-Without a stated format, the image stays as it was (unless an overall setting is in place). formats accepted are,
+Without a stated format, the image stays as it was (unless another setting is in place).
+Formats accepted are,

     gif, png, jpg, bmp, tiff, webp